W8JLN/potapy/README.md

 - Avg QSOs per Activation
 - Total Parks Activated

-Also includes a map that shows activated parks with stats (may not always be able to locate park to map)
+Also includes a map that shows activated parks with stats (may not always be able to locate the park to put on the map - will show as failed to locate below the map)

+### Hunter Log

+Shows basic info about hunts:
+- Total hunter QSOs
+- Total Parks Hunted
+- Most Common US States Hunted (app assumes you are in US)
+- Most Common DX Countries Hunted (app assumes you are in US)

+Same as Activator, shows a map of hunted parks, along with same issue of not loading all parks on the map